isfopo/windchimes/README.md

     - [ ] Polish UI to make a simple and elegant interface
     - [ ] Dynamic color palette that changes based off of type of material selected
     - [x] Each chime should have an SVG that is larger for lower notes and different look based on selected material
     - [ ] Create an SVG of a "bracket" that "holds" the chimes.
-This should expand to fit more chimes.
     - [x] Chime graphics vibrate while ringing

 - Week 7